 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-Amelogenesis imperfecta (AI) (amelogenesis - enamel formation; imperfecta - imperfect) is a disorder that affects the structure and appearance of the enamel of the teeth.
+enamel of the teeth.
 This condition causes teeth to be unusually small, discolored, pitted or grooved, and prone to rapid wear and breakage.
 These dental problems, which vary among affected individuals, can affect both primary (baby) teeth and permanent teeth.
 There are 4 main types of AI that are classified based on the type of enamel defect.
 These 4 types are divided further into 14 subtypes, which are distinguished by their specific dental abnormalities and by their pattern of inheritance.
-AI can be inherited in an autosomal dominant, autosomal recessive or X-linked recessive pattern.
+AI can be inherited in an autosomal dominant, autosomal recessive or X-linked recessive pattern.Amelogenesis imperfecta (AI) (amelogenesis - enamel formation; imperfecta - imperfect) is a disorder that affects the structure and appearance of the

 - Amelogenesis imperfecta.
-Genetics Home Reference (GHR). http://ghr.nlm.nih.gov/condition/amelogenesis-imperfecta.
-Accessed August 1, 2011.
+Genetics Home Reference (GHR).
+May 2015; http://ghr.nlm.nih.gov/condition/amelogenesis-imperfecta.
+Accessed 9/10/2015.

-- MedlinePlus, a Web site designed by the National Library of Medicine to help you research your health questions, provides more information about this topic.
-Click on the link to view this information.
+- MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.
-Click on the link to read information on this topic.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Amelogenesis imperfecta.
 Click on the link to view a sample search on this topic.